December 2019 Arowhon Pines, Algonquin

 Last season, we posted our best occupancy in 20 years.
 9,500 guests swam, canoed, hiked, dined and relaxed at Arowhon Pines, and another 3,000 came for a meal.
 Thank you to all our guests, new and returning, and to our 50 staff, 30 of whom returned from 2018, for a stellar Arowhon Pines year!

 It is our food and staff that garner the most compliments at Arowhon, but more and more we hear praises about the room/cabin renovations and the subtle improvements around our grounds.
 We’re grateful to have working with us two lifelong artists, Tim Webb and Dave Campbell, owners of Gypsy Market Mews Design.
-Their ideas are imaginative, colourful and nostalgic.
+Their ideas are imaginative, colorful and nostalgic.
 It all contributes to making Arowhon your “happy place”!

 Looking Ahead to 2020: